ArjenSchwarz/wercker-step-hugo-build/README.md

 If you already have hugo installed in your container, this step will use the installed version.
 To override this behaviour, set `force_install` to `true`.

+## disable_pygments (optional)

+If you don't need [support for pygments](http://gohugo.io/extras/highlighting/), you can speed up the build process by not installing it.
+Set `disable_pygments` to `true` to disable support for pygments.

 # Example wercker.yml (Docker)

 ```yml